 |

-providence careThe chapter collected and packed individual bags of candy along with personalized Halloween cards to donate to residents of local nursing home providence care.
+providence careThe chapter collected and packed individual bags of candy along with personalized Halloween cards to donate to residents of local nursing home

 clemson paw pantryBrothers gathered for an afternoon of volleyball with the entrance fee being a non-perishable food item.
 Together with the Minority Students in Business Association, over 50 items were collected and donated to Clemson's Paw Pantry!